Charles A. Crow

 Charles Augustus Crow (March 31, 1873 – March 20, 1938) was a U.S. Representative from Missouri.

+Biography

 Born on a farm near Sikeston, Missouri, Crow attended the common schools.

 He moved to a farm near Bernie, Missouri, in August 1896 and engaged in agricultural pursuits.

 He moved to Caruthersville, Pemiscot County, in 1901 and engaged in the real estate and insurance business.
 He was postmaster of Caruthersville from May 19, 1902, to January 14, 1909.

 Crow was elected as a Republican to the Sixty-first Congress (March 4, 1909 – March 3, 1911).

 He was an unsuccessful candidate for reelection in 1910 to the Sixty-second Congress.

 He moved to Campbell, Missouri, in 1911 and resumed agricultural pursuits.

 He also engaged in the real estate and insurance business.

-He died in Campbell, Missouri, March 20, 1938, 11 days shy of his 65th birthday.
+He died in Campbell, Missouri, March 20, 1938, at the age of 64.

 He was interred in Woodlawn Cemetery.

 He is one of singer Sheryl Crow's great-grandfathers.